 Find out all the facts on seller credits before you agree upon one with the seller.

-What is seller credit to a buyer?
+What is a seller credit to a buyer?

-The majority of buyers will put a contingent upon inspection clause in the purchase agreement.
+The majority of buyers will put a contingent-upon-inspection clause in the purchase agreement.
 This allows them to back out of the deal, or renegotiate, should the home inspection reveal serious repairs.

 Even if the home inspection reveals issues, the buyer might still want to purchase the house.
 They could ask for a seller's credit to pay for those repairs.
 A seller credit to the buyer goes towards buyer's costs at closing.
 Other times, a seller credit is packaged in with a higher sale price, so the money becomes part of the mortgage, allowing buyers more flexibility to pay for repairs.

-How does a seller credit work?
+How does a seller credit for repairs work?

 There are several ways that a seller's credit can work.
 In one way, the seller pays some of the buyer's closing costs so the buyer has more of their own money to pay for the repairs.
 Another way is tagging the seller credit on to the final sales price so the buyer has longer to pay off the cost of the repairs.